24 Jun Jumping in to Maine’s startup & tech community

 Startup pitch competitions are also flourishing in Maine.
-Opticliff Law is an organizer of Pitch York County, a monthly Biddeford event where startups compete for cash prizes before a panel of judges comprised of investors, startup lawyers, entrepreneurs and other mentors.
-PubHub has also held two startup pitch competitions in Portland.
+Opticliff Law was an organizer of Startup South Portland and Pitch York County, events where startups competed for cash prizes before panels of judges comprised of investors, startup lawyers, entrepreneurs and other mentors.
 Keep an eye out for even more pitch contests organizing soon.

 Meetup.com: find local groups of people sharing your interests, whether that’s building a 3d printer at the Open Bench Project, meeting local UX designers, swapping software tips at the Server Side Engineering and Performance Meetup or having a beer with virtual reality tech enthusiasts.
 Pro tip: if the group you’d like to see doesn’t exist yet, congratulations!
 You’ve just become the organizer of a new Meetup, which is a terrific way to meet locals.

-Maine Center for Entrepreneurs: With offerings like Top Gun, Table Talk Workshops, the Cultivator Food, Beverage and AG Accelerator and the Maine Mentor Network, MCED is a hub of startup activity with a robust network of founders, funders, and advisors.
+Maine Center for Entrepreneurs: With offerings like the Top Gun program, Table Talk Workshops, the Cultivator Food, Beverage and AG Accelerator and the Maine Mentor Network, MCE is a hub of startup activity with a robust network of founders, funders, and advisors.
 Definitely engage, attend a discussion or just stop by and introduce yourself.
 They’re there to help!

 If you’re looking for an affordable place to run your startup where you can be surrounded by other entrepreneurs, consider joining a co-working space.
 We’re fans of Think Tank Coworking (Portland, Yarmouth) and its sister Think Tank Biddeford; Portland’s Cloudport, Engine Room and PelotonLabs; and South Portland’s SoPoCo Works.